Princeton-CDH/remarx/README.md

   - `get_sentence_embeddings.py` : script to build and save sentence-level embeddings for a sentence-level corpus
   - `get_token_embeddings.py`: script to build and save token-level embeddings for a specific term for a sentence-level corpus
   - `tei_page.py` : script to extract and save TEI content between two or more pages as plain text
+  - `eval_knn.py`: utilities for evaluating nearest neighbor results for sentence pairs, assumes the format of files in `sentence-pairs`
 - `notebooks/`: marimo notebooks for exploration and data work
   - `quotation-sentence-ids.py`: notebook to filter candidate sentence ids for DNZ/MEGA sentence pairs for evaluation
   - `try-chroma.py`: notebook trying out ChromaDB to find similar sentences and compare with evaluation sentence pairs
+  - `eval-chroma.py`: notebook for evaluating ChromaDB sentence pair results
   - `try-cross-encoder.py`: notebook investigating the usage of a cross encoder model for identifiying similar sentences